ScheWann/SiyuanZhao/src/data/about.md

 - In June 2023, I successfully graduated from WPI and got my Master's degree, thank you for the professors and cultivation from WPI!

+- In August 2023, I joined UIC as a new computer science doctoral student and becomed a member of the Electronic Visualization Lab (EVL).

 # I like